swiftlang/swift-evolution/proposals/0300-continuation.md

 trap if the program attempts to resume the continuation multiple times.
 `CheckedContinuation` will also log a warning if the continuation is discarded without ever resuming the task, which leaves the task stuck in its suspended state, leaking any resources it holds.
+These checks happen regardless of the optimization level of the program.

 ## Additional examples